 20 field is much smaller than the spatial extent of the fracture.
-An equation was provided that predicts the average behaviour of hydraulic efficiencies and respective fracture permeabilities as a function of their statistical properties.
-A model to capture fluctuations around that average behaviour with respect to their correlation lengths has been proposed.
-Numerical inaccuracies were quantified with a resolution test, revealing an error of 7 %.
+Under this assumption, an equation was provided that predicts hydraulic efficiencies and respective fracture permeabilities with a mean error of 26.7 %.
+Numerical inaccuracies were quantified with a resolution test, adding another error of 7 % on top of the previous one.

 By this, we propose a revised parameterization for the permeability of rough single fractures, which takes numerical inaccuracies of the flow calculations into account.
 We show that this approach is more accurate, compared to existing formulations.
+It

-It can be employed to estimate the permeability of fractures if a measure of fracture roughness is available, and it can readily be incorporated in discrete fracture network modeling approaches.
+25 can be employed to estimate the permeability of fractures if a measure of fracture roughness is available, and it can readily be incorporated in discrete fracture network modeling approaches.